Tab-e-n/blue-runner/update_notes.md

  - Fixed a bug where you could have multiple of the same tile in the place panel.
  - Fixed playtested levels not reloading when you die or press reset.
  - Playtested levels no longer save as seperate levels.
+ - Upon exiting a level when you are platesting it, you will also exit SR. You won't need to do some menuing to get back to the editor.
  - The official tag has been altered.
 Now when a level has the official tag:
 	 - If the level's author matches the level groups author, the level won't have the "Creator:" line, similary to how WaterWay doesn't have it.
 	 - If the level's author is different to the level groups author, it will show a thank you message.